 Moral and ethical values that we share?

-The European Jewish Congress is representative of those who choose to self-identify as “Jewish” and yet don’t have the decency to plainly admit that they firmly reject the moral tenets of Judaism.
-(By contrast, see Election 2016: Jewish Morality Prevailed.)
+The European Jewish Congress is representative of those who choose to self-identify as “Jewish” and yet don’t have the decency to plainly admit that they firmly reject the moral tenets of Judaism properly so called.

 For the EJC and certain other so-called “Jewish” organizations, “Holocaust Remembrance” has nothing whatsoever to do with upholding human dignity; much less does it have anything to do with honoring the God of Abraham, Isaac and Jacob.

-Rather, Holocaust, Inc., as the aforementioned collection of organizations should more properly be called, with their ubiquitous slogan “Never Again” ®, is nothing more than the marketing arm of a progressive humanist movement seeking to increase its financial and political influence in furtherance of its anti-Catholic agenda; an agenda that includes such abominations as abortion, LGBT activism, and earth worship.
+Rather, Holocaust, Inc.®, as the aforementioned collection of organizations should more properly be called, with their ubiquitous slogan “Never Again” ®, is nothing more than the marketing arm of a progressive humanist movement seeking to increase its financial and political influence in furtherance of its anti-Catholic, globalist, agenda; an agenda that includes such abominations as abortion, LGBT activism, and earth worship.

-“Holocaust” insofar as these people are concerned isn’t a reference to genocide; it’s a brand – a commodity, the exclusive rights to which they will stop at nothing to defend.
+“Holocaust” insofar as these people are concerned isn’t a reference to genocide, it’s a brand – a highly marketable commodity, the exclusive rights to which they will stop at nothing to defend.

 As such, it is no surprise that the EJC was pleased to report to its supporters:

 A far-right wing populist group from Poland was forced to take down a controversial poster-exhibition at the European Parliament in Strasbourg that compared abortion to the Holocaust.

 The “far-right wing” group’s crime was to call attention to one of the Ten Commandments given by God to Moshe Kantor’s namesake, “Thou shalt not kill,” by daring to “juxtapose photos of children in Nazi concentration camps, linking abortion and Nazi crimes.”